 TIP #1: already feeling overwhelmed just thinking about putting your kit together?
 Afraid to read any further?
 Just remember, the following process can be broken down into parts to be accomplished over a week or even a month!

 WHAT Should You Include in an Emergency Paperwork Kit?

 The following is a rather comprehensive list of items one should consider putting into this emergency kit:

 Legal Documents: (the originals for the following should be kept in a safe-deposit box at your preferred bank or in a secure fire and waterproof safe in your home)

-- Family Records: make copies of marriage papers, divorce papers, birth certificates, death certificates, adoption papers, wills, living trusts, medical directives, military records, power of attorney papers, court orders pertaining to your family and burial arrangements.
+- Family Records: make copies of marriage papers, divorce papers, birth certificates, citizenship papers and/or passports, death certificates, adoption papers, wills, living trusts, medical directives, military records, power of attorney papers, court orders pertaining to your family and burial arrangements.